Fates-List-Archive/apidocs/docs/staff-guide/info.md

 - Admin-locked bots (antinuke is a special case and has an examption here)
 - NSFW commands with proper channel gating
 - Does the bot follow Discord ToS?
+- Is the bot offline?
+If so, take a screenshot of the bot being offline.
+The staff verification code is Mistystar.
+Once you have taken a screenshot, post the media link in the reason for denial
 - Quality of the bot.
 Does it provide unique and interesting features?
 What is its use case?
 - **Is the bot well-known and known to be high-quality?**
 - **Is the bots owner correct (validate using other bot lists or Head Admins+ if needed), report violations to a Admin+ ASAP**